What is a commercial lease?

 The length of the term

-You may agree a break clause with your landlord if either of you wanted to terminate the lease early.
-And you could set out how you would renew the lease when it expires.
+You may agree a break clause with your landlord if either of you wants to terminate the lease early.
+You can also set out how you would renew the lease when it expires.

 Rent payments